EduardSergeev/vscode-haskutil/README.md

 ## Requirements
-This extension uses diagnostics (errors and warnings) from `PROBLEMS` tab which is populated by other Haskell extensions such as [Simple GHC](https://marketplace.visualstudio.com/items?itemName=dramforever.vscode-ghc-simple) or [Haskero](https://marketplace.visualstudio.com/items?itemName=Vans.haskero).
-Please install either of them along with this extension.
+This extension uses diagnostics (errors and warnings) from `PROBLEMS` tab which is populated by other Haskell extensions such as [Simple GHC](https://marketplace.visualstudio.com/items?itemName=dramforever.vscode-ghc-simple), [Haskero](https://marketplace.visualstudio.com/items?itemName=Vans.haskero) or [ghcid](https://marketplace.visualstudio.com/items?itemName=ndmitchell.haskell-ghcid).
+Please install one of them along with this extension.

 ## Features
  * [Add missing import](#add-missing-import)